cpwo-ou/annual-conference-templates/Camera-Ready-submission.md

 ### Templates
 Please find the corresponding template for the type of submission here:
+> [!NOTE]
+> If you already used our template for your original submission, no reformatting is needed — the template has not changed.
+Just make sure your file meets the requirements above before sending the final camera-ready paper.

 | **Type of submission** | **Length** | **Template (docx format)** | **Template (LaTeX format)** |
 |:---|:---|:---|:---|